What is Familial Pancreatic Cancer?

 What are the estimated cancer risks associated with FPC?

-Individuals from FPC families with 1 first-degree relative, meaning a parent, sibling, or child, with pancreatic cancer are estimated to have an increased lifetime risk of pancreatic cancer that is 3 to 5 times higher than the general population.
+Individuals from FPC families who have 1 first-degree relative, meaning a parent, sibling, or child, with pancreatic cancer are estimated to have an increased lifetime risk of pancreatic cancer that is 3 to 5 times higher than the general population.

-Individuals who carry germline mutations in genes linked to pancreatic cancer risk (BRCA1, BRCA2, PALB2, CDKN2A, ATM, STK11, MLH1, MSH2, MSH6, PMS2, and EPCAM) are also at an increased risk of various cancers, including pancreatic cancer.
+Individuals who carry germline mutations in known genes linked to pancreatic cancer risk (BRCA1, BRCA2, PALB2, CDKN2A, ATM, STK11, MLH1, MSH2, MSH6, PMS2, and EPCAM) are also at an increased risk of various cancers, including pancreatic cancer.
 For individuals with a mutation in 1 of these genes, the risk of pancreatic cancer may be particularly higher if there is also a history of pancreatic cancer in the family.
+Recent studies have found that 4% to 15% of individuals with pancreatic cancer will have a mutation in 1 of these genes.
+Individuals with pancreatic cancer who are of Ashkenazi Jewish ancestry may be more likely to carry 1 of these genetic mutations.
+Some national guidelines now recommend genetic testing for any pancreatic cancer patient of Ashkenazi Jewish ancestry, regardless of their family history of cancer or age at diagnosis.

 Tobacco use increases an individual’s lifetime risk of pancreatic cancer, regardless of their family history.
-Tobacco use may drastically increase the risk of pancreatic cancer for individuals from FPC families.
+Tobacco use may significantly increase the risk of pancreatic cancer for individuals from FPC families.

 What are the screening options for FPC?